Discover Hunter Valley Breweries

 Hunter Valley Breweries

 It should come as no surprise that winemaking is the premier activity in the Hunter Valley vineyards.
 Wine Country has developed a reputation for internationally renowned award-winning wines, incredible cuisine showcasing fresh, local ingredients and lush rural vistas.
 For those that desire an ice cold beer, the Hunter Valley has several award-winning breweries serving great craft beer, ales and ciders.
-Join the craft beer revolution and enjoy a beer tasting at a craft brewery, try a couple of craft beers with lunch in one of the many fine local restaurants, or take home a six pack home with you and enjoy it at your leisure with family and friends.
+Join the craft beer revolution and enjoy a beer tasting at bespoke Hunter Valley breweries, try a couple of craft beers with lunch in one of the many fine local restaurants, or take home a six pack home with you and enjoy it at your leisure with family and friends.
+Your Hunter Valley brewery tour awaits!

 What is Beer?